GoogleCloudPlatform/kms-solutions/tink-envelope-encryption-sample/3-reencrypt-symmetric-to-envelope/README.md

 ## Overview

-This module provides a symmetric decrypting of a file using an existing GCP KMS Crypto Key and an envelope encryption process of the same file using Tink and Terraform.
+This module decrypts a file that was symmetrically encrypted using an existing GCP KMS CryptoKey, and re-encrypts it with envelope encryption using Tink and Terraform.

 ## Prerequisites